Jody Fleisch

-Jerome Fleisch (born 2 April 1980) is an English professional wrestler, better known by his ring name Jody Fleisch.
+Jerome Fleisch (born 2 April 1980) is an English retired professional wrestler, better known by his ring name Jody Fleisch.
 He is best known for his work with the Frontier Wrestling Alliance, One Pro Wrestling and Real Quality Wrestling.
-He is currently working for independent promotions all over the world.
+He worked for independent promotions all over the world, having appeared for the likes of Pro Wrestling Guerrilla, Progress Wrestling, Insane Championship Wrestling, WhatCulture Pro Wrestling, Ring of Honor, Total Nonstop Action Wrestling, Preston City Wrestling, Westside Xtreme Wrestling, Absolute Intense Wrestling, All Star Wrestling, Chikara, British Championship Wrestling, Revolution Pro Wrestling, Over the Top Wrestling and many others.

 Professional wrestling career

-Fleisch studied Taekwondo, Ninjitsu and jujutsu for three years before joining wrestling.
-When Fleisch finally made his wrestling debut for NWA UK Hammerlock at the age of 16, he formed a tag team with Jonny Storm.
-Fleisch continued wrestling in the UK for many years as well as in the Netherlands and other countries.
+Fleisch studied Taekwondo, Ninjitsu and jujutsu for three years prior to his wrestling career.
+Aged 16, he made his wrestling debut for NWA UK Hammerlock, later forming a tag team with Jonny Storm.
+Fleisch continued wrestling in the UK for many years, as well as in the Netherlands, amongst other countries.

 Fleisch made his first appearance for Michinoku Pro in Japan where he wrestled in the Fukumen World League 1999 as "Dakko Chan".
 In the finals, Dakko Chan lost his mask in a mask vs. mask match against the "White Bear" (Jason Cross).

-In summer 2001, he went down with a very serious elbow injury, suffered after an unsuccessful shooting star press.
-In February 2002 he made his return by winning Frontier Wrestling Alliance's King of England tournament by beating Doug Williams in the finals, after which "Dynamite Kid" Tom Billington presented him with a medal for winning.
+In summer 2001, he sustained a serious elbow injury, suffered after an unsuccessful shooting star press.
+In February 2002, he made his return by winning Frontier Wrestling Alliance's King of England tournament, beating Doug Williams in the finals, before being presented with a medal by "Dynamite Kid" Tom Billington for his achievement.

 In June 2002 Fleisch started taking bookings in the United States from companies like the Premier Wrestling Federation, Combat Zone Wrestling and Ring of Honor.
-During this time Fleisch was involved in tournament matches for top honours in both ROH's Road To The Title and CZW's Best of the Best.
+During this time, Fleisch was involved in tournament matches for top honours in both ROH's Road To The Title and CZW's Best of the Best.
 Fleisch came close to winning these tournaments but ultimately failed.

 While back in England, Fleisch defeated Flash Barker to win the FWA Heavyweight title for the first time, only to be stripped of it on 3 August.
 On 13 October at FWA British Uprising Jody Fleisch beat Flash Barker again in a Ladder match to recapture the FWA Heavyweight title, during which Fleisch hit a jumping moonsault from a 12 feet high balcony onto Flash.

-At FWA London Calling on 25 October, Christopher Daniels beat Fleisch and Doug Williams to capture the FWA Heavyweight title, and become the first non-British wrestler to do so in the process.
+At FWA London Calling on 25 October, Christopher Daniels beat Fleisch and Doug Williams to capture the FWA Heavyweight title, and in the process became the first non-British wrestler to do so.

-At ROH Final Battle, he defeated The Amazing Red and became part of the Special K stable becoming a heel for the first time in his career.
+At ROH Final Battle, he defeated The Amazing Red and became part of the Special K stable, becoming a heel.

 Throughout 2003, Fleisch wrestled mainly for both ROH and FWA, and in a cross promotional show between the two.
-During this time he faced such stars as Juventud Guerrera, Low Ki, Christopher Daniels, The Backseat Boyz, and James Tighe until September that year when Fleisch was forced to retire due to some minor injuries and personal problems, at the age of 23.
+During this time he faced stars such as Juventud Guerrera, Low Ki, Christopher Daniels, The Backseat Boyz, and James Tighe.
+In September of the same year, Fleisch was forced to retire due to injuries and personal issues, at the age of 23.